Happy Plastic Free July!

 What does Keep Food Alive mean?
 In practical terms, Abeego literally keeps food alive by extending the life of your food and retaining its nutrients to give you vibrant, healthy food for longer.
 Food is life, and the more nutrients it retains, the more life force it contains.

-Armed with Abeego, the life-giving properties of food is in your hands.
-That inner vibrancy attained from eating nutrition-packed living food is our shared power and, big picture, forms the basis of our Keep Food Alive Manifesto.
+Armed with Abeego, the life-giving properties of food are in your hands.
+That inner vibrancy attained from eating nutrition-packed living food is our shared power and forms the basis of our Keep Food Alive Manifesto.
 Instead of living life by a code of shoulds and bans, we live life with an emphatic yes as we are propelled toward our ideals to live an impassioned life with heart.

 We believe in possibility, we believe in this world, and we believe in you, our community of Wholehearted Pioneers.
 Let’s work together and Keep Food Alive.